yoni2k/data-science-ml-dl-mnist/DETAILED STEPS.md

     - Need to rerun with not such a quick StopFunction - at least 0.001, and 15 iterations
     - Can drop 500, can introduce a number between 50 and 100, and 100 and 250
     - Also noticed that my functions didn't give all options, rerunning also for that reason

+## Conclusions 5 - batch size: [50,75,100,170,250] + much slower StopFunction + all function variations
+### Details
+- Seems to have some overfitting on validate accuracy
+- Some of the best results it wasn't enough to have 25 epochs
+- Batch
+    - 50 - some of the best accuracies and efficiencies
+    - 75 - some of the best accuracies and efficiencies
+    - 100 - same
+    - 170 & 250 - some of the best accuracies, but not the most efficient
+- Accuracy
+    - absolutely best is with 100
+    - some of the best in each one of the categories: 50,75,100,170,250
+- Efficiency
+    - Some of the best in all categories besides 250, but accuracies are not the best
+- Accuracy product
+    - Best .9945
+    - Some of the best in all categories, including 250
+- Accuracy product per time
+    - Some of the best in all categories, besides 250, but accuracies not good
+- Best both accuracy product and Accuracy Product per Time
+    - Accuracy Product - around .99 (.9905-.9912) with best being .9945
+### Conclusions going forward:
+- Add 2 new metrics: product of accuracies and efficiency of product (product of accuracies / time) - to make sure there is no overfitting on validate accuracy
+- Enlarge number of epochs to 30 since some of the best results it wasn't enough to have 25 epochs
+- The whole range seems to produce some of the best results, with batch 250 possibly less so.
+Perhaps run 150 as default, and 50 and 250 as extras from now on
+- Next step: try different number of widths: 25, 50, 75